zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/connect-dbs/connect-dbs.md

 4. Click `Create Bastion` button

-    When completed your scren should look like this:
+    When completed your screen should look like this:

     ![](./images/bastion-04.png " ")